RobMayer/ttpg-pdf-controls/README.md

         //"table of contents" - this is what shows up when you click on the list button.
         {
             name: "Chapter I - General", //name
             page: 1, //page on the pdf that the chapter is on.
-This is the page that TTPG expects, not necessarily the PDF's own page count.
+This is the *actual* page of the pdf, 1-indexed (as opposed to what the pdf might have as a page number given introductions, covers, and what not)
             items: [
                 //sections within this chapter
                 {